Life Imitates Art: Greeted by Cézanne

 Life Inside a Painting

-Having lured artists here for centuries and been the subject of so many famous paintings, it's no wonder that walking into the actual landscape makes you think that life imitates art!
+This landscape has lured artists for centuries and been the subject of so many famous paintings, perhaps it is it no wonder that walking in and around it makes you think that life imitates art!

 Picasso chose to live his later years near Mt.
 Ste.
-Victoire, on the opposite side of the one I've photographed.
+Victoire, viewing the opposite side of the mountain to my view.
 The chateau he lived in is located in a basin valley in the village of Vauvenargues.
-I can only imagine the treasures and life lived inside.
+I can only imagine the treasures it holds and the life stories lived inside.

 Inspiration is Everywhere